aidanjacobson/LightControl/README.md

     nocache: Boolean
 }
 ```
 If nocache is true, pull colors from the light APIs before saving.
-May conflict with segmented modes
+Does not update segmented light colors.

 ## Get access log